 “The pendulum has swung much too far” in the other direction to a point where (a report Ronson found that Griffiths later wrote stated).
 “The sheer scale of consumer debt [1 trillion pounds] has made millions of households extremely vulnerable to shocks to the economy … such as oil price rises, acts of terrorism and wars … Debt is a time-bomb for the 15 million people who struggle with repayments.”

 When an argument, such as the one Mr. Ronson presents in this report, is such a thorough, and convincing, condemnation of one side, I can’t help but think pink.
-There’s an old joke that involves an instructor telling a listener to avoid thinking pink, because the instructor knows that will be the first thing the listener thinks of when instructed to do otherwise.
-Mr. Ronson concentrates on the data that relieves Mr. Cullen of blame in this situation.
-This makes for a compelling story, and it bolsters Mr. Ronson’s apparent desire to “comfort the afflicted and afflict the comfortable.”
+There’s an old joke that involves an instructor telling a student to avoid thinking pink, because the instructor knows that will be the first thing the student thinks of when instructed to do otherwise.
+Mr. Ronson concentrates on the data that he believes relieves Mr. Cullen of blame in this situation.
+It makes for a compelling, compassionate story, and it bolsters Mr. Ronson’s apparent desire to “comfort the afflicted and afflict the comfortable.”
 His expose calls for structural changes to the integrity of the system, and this reader doesn’t doubt Mr. Ronson’s sincerity.
 This reader was, however, unable to avoid thinking pink.
-When Ronson writes that “no one is to blame and everyone is”, I can’t help but think at the core of all this one man is, with his active attempt to manage debt by accruing more debt.
-I can’t stop thinking that Mr. Cullen’s decisions, at various points along the way, led to his undoing.